-When it comes to announcing one of the key speakers at #WEM18, this man needs no introductions….
-He is, of course, Britain’s most loveable ski jumper the infamous Eddie ‘the eagle’ Edwards.
+When it comes to announcing one of the key speakers at our World Extreme Medicine Conference 2018, this man needs no introductions… He is, of course, Britain’s most loveable ski jumper the infamous Eddie ‘the eagle’ Edwards.

 Eddie captured the nation’s hearts at the ’88 Winter Olympics in Calgary for his ‘can-do’ attitude and sheer determination and we’re sure he will do the same at #WEM18, sharing his many experiences on and off the slopes, plus inspiring winter tales from around the world.
 Eddie, alongside our other key speakers and guests, will help you further understand real-world experiences of extreme physical and psychological challenges as well as impacts of stressors, and for an athlete, it doesn’t get more stressful than competing in an Olympic Games.

 As any Olympic athlete will tell you, the training and participation in an Olympic Games is an extremely challenging experience both mentally and physically.
 Pushing your body to the extreme, and in the case of Eddie and other winter sports Olympians, putting yourself in potentially dangerous and life-threatening situations in the pursuit of victory, even if personal success doesn’t equal a place on a podium.